annah-vu/annah-vu/README.md

 Hello, my name is Anna!

-:computer: I am a Data Science Student at CodeUp!
+:computer: I am a Data Science alumni from CodeUp!

 :mortar_board: I have an MBA - Finance

+:mortar_board: A BBA in Business Management

 :tennis: I love to play tennis!